Information & Facts

 Queues in summer can be very long and trying for impatient children.
-The prices are also very steep (even by European standards) and parents should take this into account.

 Apart from numerous restaurants in the Disneyland Paris hotels, the holiday park offers dozens of eateries, from full-service French restaurants, to hot-dog stands.
 The cuisine is mostly aimed at fast-food family fare, but there are also plenty of quality restaurants to tempt the palate and dent the pocket.
 Planet Hollywood in Disney Village is popular for American favourites, while the Auberge de Cendrillon in Fantasyland serves up true French nouvelle cuisine, and if you take the kids along they can enjoy burgers, mash and beans while you sup on fois gras.
 Would-be cowboys can sink their teeth into steak at the Silver Spur or chow down on Tex-Mex at the Cowboy Cookout in Frontierland.
 The most difficult aspect of dining in Disneyland is deciding on where and what to eat, so vast is the choice.